 In addition to infecting insects, B. bassiana can colonize corn plants, having the capability of living in the vascular tissue of certain corn cultivars as an endophyte.
 European corn borer tunnelling is reduced in corn plants with the fungus.
 In studies in Iowa, the fungus colonized the plant when applied as a granular formulation of conidia on foliage at whorl stage, moved internally in the plant, and persisted throughout the season to provide significant suppression of corn borers.

 Vinegar-based weed killers

 Regular household vinegar is not very effective in killing most weeds.
 There is a 20% acetic acid that is very active weedkillers, but also must be handled with care.

 Spraying the strong solution on a plant strips off the protective coating on the foliage causing the plant to desiccate.
-Some people spray the vinegar on the soil to lower the pH to a non-viable level for the plants. this is disastrous for the soil life.
+Some people spray the vinegar on the soil to lower the pH to a nonviable level for the plants.
+This is disastrous for soil life.
 The effect lasts from several months to a year.
 It may take up to six months for woody plants to die completely.
-The soil would then need to be rehabilitated with lime and then 3-4" of compost in a blanket.
+The soil would then need to be rehabilitated with lime and then 3–4 inches of compost in a blanket.